 Learning to manage the money you make can help you live comfortably within your means.
 You don’t need to turn a six-figure salary every year to be in a good place financially.
 The flip side of that coin is that even if you are making that six-figure salary but aren’t managing your money well, you may find yourself financially overextended.
 It’s never too late to start taking control of your finances.
 Visit our financial wellness page to learn more.

-It’s no secret that stress can have negative effects on our health, and living under continued stress has been linked to a multitude of poor physical and mental health conditions: migraines, heart disease, sleep disorders, depression and anxiety just to name a few.
+It's no secret that stress can have adverse effects on our health, and living under continued stress has been linked to many poor physical and mental health conditions: migraines, heart disease, sleep disorders, depression, and anxiety, to name a few.

 Here to help

-We don’t want you to struggle with your finances, and we certainly don’t want finance-related stress to take its toll on your health.
+We don't want you to struggle with your finances, and we certainly don't want finance-related stress to take its toll on your health or personal relationships.
 At ARC, we want to see you grow and reach your personal financial goals.
-To help you do that, we’ve partnered with Banzai to provide access to tools and information that will help you learn important financial basics (and not-so-basics) no matter what stage of life you’re in.
+To help you do that, we've partnered with Banzai to provide access to tools and information that will help you learn important financial basics (and not-so-basics) no matter your life stage.

-Play through any of our courses – Junior, Teen, Plus, Cost of College, or Digital Citizenship – to learn all about managing money in age-appropriate scenarios.
-From learning to save for a new bike in Junior, to holding down your first job in Teen, to tackling tough choices like taxes and qualifying for a mortgage in Plus, figuring out the total costs of going to the college of your choice, to securely navigating the web in Digital Citizenship, everyone can learn important money skills with our online Courses.
+Play through any of our courses – Junior, Teen, Plus, Digital Citizenship, or College & Careers – to learn all about managing money in age-appropriate scenarios.
+From learning to save for a new bike in Junior, to holding down your first job in Teen, to tackling tough choices like taxes and qualifying for a mortgage in Plus, figuring out the total costs of going to the college of your choice vs. attending a trade school or joining the workforce in College & Careers, to securely navigating the web in Digital Citizenship, everyone can learn essential money skills with our online Courses.

-There are also articles, calculators and interactive Coaches covering a wide variety of topics.
-And the library is always expanding!
-Our partners at Banzai work hard to bring you the best financial lessons because like us, they want to see you reach your goals.
+There are also articles, calculators, and interactive Coaches covering a wide variety of topics in several languages: currently English, Spanish, French, Chinese, Tagalog and Vietnamese.
+And the library is constantly expanding!
+Our partners at Banzai work hard to bring you the most relevant, accessible financial lessons because, like us, they want to see you reach your goals.

 Get Started Today